Aveen28/insr_blog/blog.md

 2. **Network Inference**
    - A multilayer perceptron (MLP) with sinusoidal or ReLU activations processes those coordinates.
-   - **All** of its weights jointly determine the output—there is no local “cell” or “element.”
+   - **All** of its weights jointly determine the output there is no local “cell” or “element.”

 3. **Field Value Output**
    - The network returns the physical quantity at that location (a scalar or vector).